swallowcamel/nancywiki/Razor-View-Engine.md

 **Installing Razor**
 Simply reference `Nancy.ViewEngines.Razor.dll` and return views ending in `cshtml`it's that simple.
 Please note that as of yet certain feautures you might be used to from MVC/ASP.NET are unavailable such as strongly typed views.
-You can sorta mock strongly typing views, for those of us who have complex object graphs, by specifing
+You can sort of mock strongly typing views, for those of us who have complex object graphs, by specifing

 	@MyType model = (MyType)Model;